Ruth Janetta Temple: Early life

 Ruth Janetta Temple was born in Natchez, Mississippi, in 1892 to Amy Morton and Richard Jason Temple.
 She was her parents' second-born child.
 Her siblings included Walter, Vivian, Richard, Ethel, and Lanier Temple.
 Two other siblings died at a young age.

 Temple's parents stressed the importance of education and humanism.
 Her father, a Baptist minister and graduate of Denison University, especially stressed the importance of looking beyond racial barriers and therefore made his home to be a place where people of all backgrounds could congregate.
 He even shared his personal collection of books written in Greek and Hebrew with Jewish, Catholic and Protestant theologians who needed them for research.
 Her father felt that, "People will come into our house.
 All people, all kinds of people, of all race all creeds, all colors, and all educational backgrounds.
 Our children will learn love before they learn hate."
 His perspective on race had a strong impact on Temple's life and made it easier for her to work in integrated spaces in her adult life.
 Temple's mother shared her husband's community spirit.
 She frequently invited people who were less fortunate into their home for food and clothing.

 Two years after her father died in 1902, Temple and her family moved to southeast Los Angeles.
 Originally her mother had homeschooled her children, but she had to go back to work as a nurse to provide for her family.
 So Ruth had to act as a mother while she was gone.
 When Temple was 13, her oldest brother Walter, was experimenting with gunpowder outside.
 He put it into a hose and lit it, causing the gunpowder to blow up in his face.
 Ruth ran over to her brother who was lying on the ground, grabbed his head and turned it to her.
 Brushed the soot and powder off his face.
 She realized he hadn't done much damage, except from a singed eyebrow.
 After this she saw the possibility of helping others and taking pain away, from then on she wanted to be a physician.
 In another event Ruth was even more determined to be a physician.
 One day the Temple's neighbors son, Ernie Fennell, fell into an oil ditch in the area and was carried away for a quarter of a mile.
 When he was rescued he was covered with oil and wasn't breathing.
 Ruth knelt down and gave Ernie CPR.
 After a few moments he began coughing and breathing.

-One day Juliette Estelle Troy an African American Seventh-day Adventist witnessed to the Temple family.
+Juliette Estelle Troy, an African American Seventh-day Adventist, converted the Temple family to the denomination.
 The Troy family and Temple family became the founding members of the Furlong Track Church, the first African American Seventh-day Adventist church in the West, founded in 1908.